 When it came to a picking a Tananarive Due book for this list, I had a lot of good options.
 But I chose The Good House because it offered me the sort of horror catnip that I can’t refuse: a Very Significant House.
 So no, that’s not a formal literary term, but basically a VSH is a house that is more than just four walls and a door.
 A VSH is a repository for secrets and sometimes for ghosts.
 It’s alive, figuratively and literally.
 It’s a character in its own right, and sometimes a villain.
 I don’t know if the house is evil in Due’s book, or if there’s just something evil in the house.
 Either way, I’m excited to find out what happens when protagonist Angela Toussaint returns to the house where her son died, in hopes of discovering the truth about his death.
 A house that used to be so beloved that the townspeople called it The Good House.

 Bonus: If you get the chance you should check out the documentary, Horror Noire on Shudder.
-It’s about the history of black horror, and Tananarive Due is one of the speakers.
+It’s about the history of Black horror authors and Black horror in general, and Tananarive Due is one of the speakers.

 Certain Dark Things by Silvia Moreno-Garcia

 Guilty reader confession: This book has been recommended to me more than once and I still have not read it, because I am a muppet.
 I hereby declare that I’m going to read it this time, because everything about Certain Dark Things just screams “you’re going to love this book.”
 Legitimately scary vampires?
 Yes please.
 Domingo is living on the streets of Mexico City, doing his best to get by, when he crosses paths with a vampire.
 Atl (said vampire and the descendant of Aztec blood drinkers) is on the run from a rival vampire clan and needs, basically, a lunchbox for her escape to South America.
 Then you have Ana, the poor cop just trying to follow the bodies when she winds up in the middle of a vampire gang turf war.